-Winter Fuel Payment is an annual payment to help with heating costs, made to households with someone over Pension Credit age.
+Winter Fuel Payment or Winter Fuel Allowance is an annual payment to help with heating costs, made to households with someone over Pension Credit age.

-You will automatically receive a Cold Weather Payment, if you get Pension Credit or certain other means-tested benefits.
+You will automatically receive the payment, if you get Pension Credit or certain other means-tested benefits.

 Download the guide Winter wrapped up (PDF 793 KB)